-Visitor's Guide To the Fabulous Carnegie Museum of Art in Pittsburgh
+Here’s my guide to visiting the fabulous Carnegie Museum of Art in Pittsburgh Pennsylvania.

 Founded by industrialist and philanthropist Andrew Carnegie, this gorgeous museum is in Pittsburgh’s lively Oakland neighborhood near the University of Pittsburgh and Carnegie Mellon University.